ShreyaPrasad1209/CodingNotes/DSAlgo_NumberTheory&BitManipulation.md

 For 100: 1 2 4 5 10 20 25 50 100<br>
 (1, 100) (2, 50) (4, 25) (5, 20) they form pairs with product n.
 Now O(√n).<br>
 Proper divisors are all divisors except number itself.

+Count number of divisors of two numbers, simply find __gcd(a, b) then find all divisors of it count it that should be the answer Problem: COMDIV<br>

 Politeness of a number i.e. number of ways a number can be expressed as consecutive numbers sum.<br>
 15 : 1 + 2 + 3 + 4 + 5, 4 + 5 + 6, 7 + 8 hence 3<br>